ParadigmFoundation/search-portal-spec/README.md

 ## Code samples
 JavaScript code samples for working with the `0x.js` and `web3` libraries for checking balances and filling orders.

+Most of the function implementations can be copy/pasted, except for the loading of required "globals" such as initialized `ContractWrapper` and `Web3` instances.
+These should be loaded from front-end state management (redux) and initialized/saved during the "connect to metamask" saga.

 ### Connect to Metamask
 Use the following sample to connect to Metamask and load the user's `coinbase` address.
 This action should be triggered by a user clicking the "Connect to MetaMask" button.
 If the following throws, it can be assumed the user is in an incompatible browser (or doesn't have Metamask installed).